 When closing a case, the planning enforcement officer will explain the reasons for closure.
-Junior officers are required to present their written recommendation to the Delivery Lead for Planning Enforcement or Principal Planning Enforcement Officer.
-If the recommendation to close the case is agreed, the case will be closed on the council's database and the file scanned and disposed of.
+Junior officers are required to present their written recommendation to the Planning Enforcement Manager or Principal Planning Enforcement Officer.
+If the recommendation to close the case is agreed, the case will be closed on the council's database and the file confidentially electronically archived.